 $5 million from voter-approved public improvement bonds in 2014

 $28 million from voter-approved transportation bonds in 2016 (includes $3 million for the South Charlotte Connector)

-$5 million from proposed transportation bonds in 2018
+$5 million from voter-approved transportation bonds in 2018

 The Community Investment Plan approved by City Council in 2013 calls for voters to consider approval of funding for a number of infrastructure programs.
-Voting referendum were held in 2014 and 2016, with future referenda in 2018 and 2020.
+Voting referendum were held in 2014 , 2016 and 2018, with future referenda in 2020.
 For this project, if voters approve funding, City staff will engage the community to determine the details of what will ultimately be built.
 Once these details are known, the cost of the project will be estimated and published.
 Learn more about the Community Investment Plan at http://charlottefuture.com